potatoQi/potatoQi/README.md

 ### I'm a **Computer Science and Technology** student from the 2022 class at **Chongqing University**! 🎓

-🔍 **Areas of Interest:**
-- Embodied AI 🤖
-- Memory-Augmented Neural Networks 🧠
-- Distributed Optimization Algorithms 🌐
+- 🔍 **Areas of Interest:** Embodied AI 🤖、Memory-Augmented Neural Networks 🧠、Distributed Optimization Algorithms 🌐

-🎹 I enjoy playing the piano with electronic sounds (especially The Chansmokers).
+- 🎹 I enjoy playing the piano with electronic sounds (especially The Chansmokers).
 I also enjoy composing, long-distance running, and learning mathematics.

-📝 My favorite motto is _Work hard, Be nice_ (努力工作，待人友善 in Chinese).
+- 📝 My favorite motto is _Work hard, Be nice_ (努力工作，待人友善 in Chinese).

 I believe that great progress in academia comes from open conversations and sharing ideas. 💬 If you have any thoughts, suggestions, or different views on my work, I’d love to hear from you! 🌟